Hint1k/myapp/README.md

 8) The application has to have a new user registration process.
 9) After a courier generated the delivery route, it can be saved as a text file right from the calculation page.
 10) The route as a text file can be uploaded to database and downloaded from database only by admin.
-11) The application has to check the validity of the address entered by a customer using a Google Places API.
+11) The application has to check the validity of the address entered by a customer using a Google Address Validation API.

 B) Planned features:
 1) The validated address entered by a customer has to be saved to database